Lessons learned from being a maintainer.

 The reason for this is we had a number of pull requests being raised for the same issue from numerous people.
 We needed a fair way to decide who’s changes went through, and to be transparent about what this process was.

 By documenting how you want individuals to contribute to your repository, it increases the changes that there will be consistency between the different contributions the repository received.
-This can include things like branch name structure, whether you want contributors to fork the repo opposed to branching straight from the main repo or if you want any evidence of changes.
+This can include things like branch name structure, whether you want contributors to fork the repository opposed to branching straight from the main repository or if you want any evidence of changes.
+Overall, this will help with the maintainability of the repository and for multiple people working on the code to understand it.

 In the Settings of the GitHub repository as a maintainer you can protect your branches under a number of criteria.
-You can set it up so that pull requests can’t be merged without build checks passing, reviews from certain people or a set number of reviews.
+You can set it up so that pull requests can’t be merged without build checks passing, reviews from certain people or a set number of reviews or certain Code Owners.

-These rules ensure that unwanted changes can’t be merged into your main branch.
+These rules ensure that unwanted changes can’t be merged into your main branch and that changes match the quality and needs you expect in your project.

 Setting up CI and CD